Signed in as:

 filler@godaddy.com

-For teachers and parents encouraging students to participate, please consider the following prompts:
+For teachers and parents encouraging students to participate, please consider the following questions:

-The following resources are offered to all participants and are especially meant to assist teachers and parents discuss the theme as they help students create their submissions.
-These resources are meant as examples to be helpful in finding a story that is not well-known.
+Resources for all age groups are available in the resources pages below.
+They are offered to all participants and are especially meant to assist teachers and parents discuss the theme with students as they create their submissions.

 Looking for additional resources?
 Check your local library or bookstore.